 Types of king cakes vary from baker to baker, and can be coffee cake-style pastries or sweet bread-like desserts.
+Here are five favorites.

 The king cake tradition began in France in the 19th century, and honors the Christian story of the three kings traveling with gifts for the Christ child.
 The cake's three colors represent justice (purple), faith (green), and power (gold).
 The cake's ring shape, too, is significant, symbolizing the unity of all Christians as well as the shape of a king's crown.